lozbigrave/Cisco_Config_Backup/README.md

 set hostname,
 set password,
 set tftpserver,
-plus the expected hostame of your switch.
+plus the expected hostname of your switch.

 And finally: